Tōdai-ji: Initial construction

 In 743, Emperor Shōmu issued a law stating that the people should become directly involved with the establishment of new Buddhist temples throughout Japan.
 The Emperor believed that such piety would inspire Buddha to protect his country from further disaster.
 Gyōki, with his pupils, traveled the provinces asking for donations.
-According to records kept by Tōdai-ji, more than 2,600,000 people in total helped construct the Great Buddha and its Hall; contributing rice, wood, metal, cloth, or labor; with 350,000 working directly on the statue's construction.
+According to records kept by Tōdai-ji, more than 2,600,000 people in total helped construct the Great Buddha and its Hall, contributing rice, wood, metal, cloth, or labour, with 350,000 working directly on the statue's construction.
 The 16 m (52 ft) high statue was built through eight castings over three years, the head and neck being cast together as a separate element.
 The making of the statue was started first in Shigaraki.
 After enduring multiple fires and earthquakes, the construction was eventually resumed in Nara in 745, and the Buddha was finally completed in 751.
 A year later, in 752, the eye-opening ceremony was held with an attendance of 10,000 monks and 4,000 dancers to celebrate the completion of the Buddha.
 The Indian priest Bodhisena performed the eye-opening for Emperor Shōmu.
 The project cost Japan greatly, as the statue used much of Japan's bronze and relied entirely on imported gold.
 48 lacquered cinnabar pillars, 1.5 m in diameter and 30 m long, support the blue tiled roof of the Daibutsu-den.

 Maps that include some of the original structures of Tōdai-ji are rare, though some still exist today.
 Some of these structures include, the two pagodas, the library, lecture hall, refectory, and the monk's quarters located behind the main hall.
 Tōdai-ji functioned not only as a place of worship and Buddhist practice, but as a place of higher learning and study.
 Much of what contemporaries now know about the original layout of the temple comes from the writings of monks who lived and studied there.

 The original complex contained two 100 m pagodas, making them some of the tallest structures at the time.
 They were located on either side of the complex, one on the western (西塔) and one on the eastern side (東塔).
 The pagodas themselves were surrounded by a walled courtyard with four gates.
 These were destroyed by an earthquake.
-One of the sōrin finials survived and is standing at the spot where one of the pagodas used to stand.
+One of the sōrin finials was reproduced for the 1970 Osaka Expo and is standing at the spot where one of the pagodas used to stand.

 The Shōsōin was its storehouse, and now contains many artifacts from the Tenpyō period of Japanese history.